splunk/splunk-sdk-csharp-pcl/README.md

 [get it from GitHub](https://github.com/splunk/splunk-sdk-csharp) and clone the resources to your computer.

+### MyGet feed

+Before the intial release, you can download the Splunk SDK C# NuGet packages from [MyGet](http://www.myget.org).
+Add the following feed to your package sources in Visual Studio: https://www.myget.org/F/splunk-sdk-csharp-pcl/

+The following packages are in that feed:
+* Splunk.Client - Client for Splunk's REST API.
+This is a portable library.
+* Splunk.ModularInputs - Functionality for building Modular Inputs.
+*Note*: We will publish to NuGet once we release.

 ### Building the SDK

 Before starting to develop custom software, you must first build the SDK.
 Once